srky420/weather-app-react-redux/README.md

     npm install -g netlify-cli

+Make sure to get your API key from (https://openweathermap.org/api)[OpenWeatherMap] API and store it in .env.development.local at root level of project.

+Store API key in .env.development.local as,

+    REACT_APP_API_KEY=<api_key>

 Run project using

     netlify dev

-Make sure to get your API key from (https://openweathermap.org/api)[OpenWeatherMap] API and store it in .env.development.local at root level of project
-Store API key in .env.development.local as,

-    REACT_APP_API_KEY=<api_key>

 # Getting Started with Create React App